When it comes to staging your home, many sellers get it wrong. These tips will ensure you get it right.

-Napkins stuffed in wine glasses, rose petals in the bath tub, cookies baking in the oven… They seem like nice touches for your open inspection, but clichés like these can appear tacky, overkill, potentially turning buyers away.
+Napkins stuffed in wine glasses, rose petals in the bath tub, cookies baking in the oven… They seem like nice touches for your open inspection, but clichés like these can appear tacky, overkill, and potentially turn buyers away.

-If you’re serious about selling your home, all those cat figurines, frilly pink cushions and eclectic book collections need to go.
-While such things might have sentimental value and appeal to you, they’re not everyone’s taste.
-You want to try and appeal to the broader audience, and that means de-cluttering and creating a sense of space and harmony (you can save your clutter for your new home ).
+If you’re serious about selling your home, all those china cat figurines, frilly pink cushions and eclectic book collections need to go.
+These things may have sentimental value and appeal to you, but they’re not everyone’s taste.
+Try to appeal to the broader audience by de-cluttering and creating a sense of space and harmony (you can save your frilly cushions for your new home ).

 These days, style sells.
 Some people have it naturally, others need a little guidance.
-It’s about adding touches that take a room to the next level making it look more expensive than it is.
-It’s the combination of colours, patterns, fabrics and accessories that pull together to create an overall effect.
-Houzz offers some great tips and advice on how to achieve style in your home.
+It’s about adding touches that take a room to the next level making it look eloquent and contemporary.
+It’s the combination of colours, patterns, fabrics and accessories that pull together to create a desired effect.
+Houzz offers some great tips and advice on how to style-up your home.

 Never underestimate your buyers…

-The truth is, buyers today are more sophisticated than ever.
+The truth is buyers are more sophisticated than ever.
 They won’t be blinded by tacky home staging techniques.
 So get rid of the clichés and stick to the things that work.